navindu-ds/navindu-ds/README.md

 <h1 align="center">Hi 👋, I'm Navindu</h1>

 - 🎓 Final year undergraduate student pursuing a B.Sc.
-Engineering Honours in Computer Science and Engineering,
+Engineering Honours in Computer Science and Engineering
   - Specializing in Data Science and Engineering.
 - 📚 Interested in machine learning, data science, natural language processing & mathematics.
 - 👨‍💻 More of a **Python**🐍 person.
 But I can handle **Java**☕ too.